2019-2020 Evaluations and Team Placement Process

 The Goalie Evaluation Process is comprised of two (2) primary components; coaches’ evaluations and live session evaluation.
 A third but less weighted evaluation criteria is player commitment to hockey (see below).

-A Player’s Commitment assessment, as specified by his or hers previous seasons’ coaches, will also be used as a factor in final player placement.
-A player’s commitment their team, is often over-looked when placement occurs.
+A Player’s Commitment assessment, as specified by his or her previous seasons’ coaches, will also be used as a factor in final player placement.
+A player’s commitment to their team is often over-looked when placement occurs.
 A player’s commitment will be gauged by practice attendance and effort during practices and games.

 Live Evaluation Structure

-Live sessions provide evaluation teams the opportunity to observe players in two structured sessions focusing on skating, skill, and game play.
-The evaluation Sub-commitee will develop the overall try-out format for their particular level, subject to the review and approval of the Board Evaluation (as needed).
-All levels of skill will include two (2) one-hour ice sessions, that will be comprised of roughly 20 minutes of; skating drills, skill drills and game scenario sessions.
+Live sessions provide evaluation teams the opportunity to observe players in two structured sessions focusing on skating, skill, and gameplay.
+The evaluation Sub-committee will develop the overall try-out format for their particular level, subject to the review and approval of the Board Evaluation (as needed).
+All levels of skill will include a one-hour ice session, that will be comprised of roughly 20 minutes of; skating drills, skill drills, and game scenario sessions.
 Game scenarios may be 3v3, 4v4, or 5v5 games at the full, half or cross ice.

-Goalies will be assessed in a single one hour session led by an outside coach with assistance from our goalie coordinator.
+Goalies will be assessed in a one-hour session led by an outside coach with assistance from our goalie coordinator.

 Rankings and team assignments, at each level, will be drafted and finalized by the Evaluation Team using live evaluation results and coaches’ evaluations.
 Team assignments will be submitted to the Board Evaluation Sub-Committee for final approval.